zacharyr0th/website/public/articles/kernel-access.md

 title: 'Kernel Access'
 date: '2024-10-25'
 image: /misc/placeholder.webp
-subtitle: Everything you need to worry about
+subtitle: Everything You Need to Worry About
-description: 'Everything you need to worry about'
+description: 'Everything You Need to Worry About'
 tags: ['Tech']
 ---